 Dural metastases (mimicking meningioma)

-66-year-old female patient with known breast cancer pathologically proven invasive duct carcinoma grade II metastatic to bone and new developed headache and convulsions.
+Known breast cancer pathologically proven invasive duct carcinoma grade II metastatic to bone and new developed headache and convulsions.

 Loading Stack -